Medical Laboratory Sciences

 The Medical Laboratory Sciences (MLS) programs include:

-- Master of Science in Medical Laboratory Science
+- Master of Science in Medical Laboratory Sciences (MS in MLS)

-Graduates of the MLS programs may find employment opportunities in hospital laboratories as well as private, reference, research, industrial, biotechnology, veterinary, public health, and pharmaceutical laboratories.
-With advanced education and experience, graduates have additional career options, including research, teaching, and management.
+Graduates of the MLS programs may find employment opportunities in hospital laboratories as well as private, reference, research, industrial, biotechnology, veterinary, public health, forensic, and pharmaceutical laboratories.
+With advanced education and experience, graduates have additional career options, including research and development, teaching, and management.